Coronavirus (COVID-19): financial help and social supports

 If you’re in immediate danger, call 911.

-If you need help or information about emergency shelter, safety planning and available resources, call the 24-hour toll-free line at 1-855-225-0220.
+If you need help or information about emergency shelter, safety planning and available resources, call or text the 24-hour toll-free line at 1-855-225-0220.
 You can also find community resources at 211 Nova Scotia (or call 211).

 Federal support for individuals